 Also helpful to have rubber gloves, a water-bath canner with rack, and a jar lifter.

 Put two-piece lids in a pan, cover with water and simmer for ten minutes.
 Wash jars and keep in simmering water in the water-bath canner until ready to fill.
 Fill jars to 1/2″ from top with almost-boiling tomatillo salsa.
 Wipe rim of jar with a clean, damp paper towel to be sure there is no food residue.
 Immediately place a lid, rubber-side down, over top of jar and seal with screw cap by screwing down as tightly as possible.
 Process half-pint or pint jars in boiling water bath for 15 minutes.
 Allow to cool thoroughly.

 To package, I used:

-Large circle labels in Boxicle style, green.
-This shape was designed for large-mouth canning jar lids.
-I also used a small circle label as a seal and date mark for the sides of the jars.
+Shape 12 circle labels in Simple Edge Style, mint.
+This shape was designed for regular-mouth canning jar lids.
+I also used a small tag in the same style.